Terry Marsh (boxer): Professional career

-The shooting of Frank Warren
+Shooting of Frank Warren

 On 30 November 1989, Warren was to attend one of his boxing promotions at The Broadway theatre in Barking which featured Colin McMillan.
 As he arrived at the venue he was approached by a masked gunman who appeared from the crowd and shot him twice in the chest with .22 bullets from a Luger pistol at close range.
 The gunman fled and Warren was taken to hospital.
 Warren lost half a lung and was in great pain after the shooting.

 The business style of Warren had made him enemies, and following his shooting there were a number of suspects.
 The ongoing libel case between Marsh and Warren led police to believe Marsh had a strong personal motive to undertake the attack due to the bad blood between the pair.

 During a search of Marsh's home police found ammunition in his possession, but this was explained by Marsh's previous career as a Marine and it did not match the bullets used in the attack.
 Two months after the shooting and despite the lack of forensic evidence, any confession or identification Marsh was charged with the attempted murder of Frank Warren and was remanded in custody.

 During the trial a prison confession was used against Marsh.
 Marsh did not appear in the witness box to give evidence.
 He was subsequently acquitted.

 The outstanding libel case was subsequently contested by the two protagonists and the jury found in favour of Marsh.